 4. Keep Both Hands On The Wheel

-It's so easy to get into bad habits such as holding the wheel with one hand while the other roams free with your elbow resting out of the open window.
+And it's so easy to get into bad habits such as holding the wheel with one hand while the other roams free with your elbow resting out of the open window.

-However holding this position for hours at a time can cause you to slouch to one side, leading to stiffness and pain in your back, neck and shoulders.
+However, holding this position for hours at a time can cause you to slouch to one side, leading to stiffness and pain in your back, neck, and shoulders.

-You need to remain symmetrical and aligned.
+So you need to remain symmetrical and aligned as much as possible.

 This overrides the previous advice of keeping your hands at the 10 and 2 positions for two reasons.

 Firstly, with the installation of airbags in modern vehicles, holding the wheel in this position can prove dangerous in an accident.

 As the airbag deploys with such force it can fling your arms and hands back into you if they are in this position.